void-linux/void-packages/Manual.md

 be passed in via `make_build_args` and install arguments via `make_install_args`.
 The build target can be overridden via `make_build_target` and the install target via `make_install_target`.

+For packages that use the Python module build method (`setup.py`), you can choose one of the following:

+- `python-module` to build *both* Python 2.x and 3.x modules

+- `python2-module` to build Python 2.x only modules

+- `python3-module` to build Python 3.x only modules

 > If `build_style` is not set, the template must (at least) define a `do_install()` function and optionally more phases via `do_xxx()` functions.